Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 [note]: <> ("note to self and file editor, there are specific comments left throughout this file, for the sake of understanding the author's reason for using a particular method of approach; please feel free to delete once acknowledged or reply edit with a better approach 🥂")

-# How to Build a DAO on the Fuel blockchain.
+# How to Build a Dao on the Fuel Blockchain

 ## Introduction